cal-itp/data-infra/docs/analytics_tools/rt_analysis.md

 #### __What happens at the OperatorDayAnalysis stage?__

 The OperatorDayAnalysis class is the top-level class for processing a day’s worth of data and outputting intermediate data to be used later for mapping and analysis through the RtFilterMapper interface.
-It’s useful to understand how it works when analyzing a feed on a date for the first time, though once this is accomplished nearly any analysis need can be fulfilled without regenerating OperatorDayAnalysis.
+It’s useful to understand how it works when analyzing an organization's RT data on a date for the first time, though once this is accomplished nearly any analysis need can be fulfilled without regenerating OperatorDayAnalysis.

-An OperatorDayAnalysis is generated for a specific feed on a specific date.
+An OperatorDayAnalysis is generated for a specific organization on a specific date.

 #### Gathering Data